 1 We are both completely free

 Often times, relationships come with a fair share of freedom-limiting norms, as though once coupled up, you no longer get to be your whole own self anymore.

 You are now in a couple, and apparently, that means you no longer get to do your own thing.

-For Jose and I, this is rule #1: we are totally free individuals.
+For Jose and I, this is the #1 unconventional relationship norm: we are totally free individuals.